jcyriac2/Music-Visualizer-Python-Arduino/README.md

 ## Current Project Status
 So far,the circuit is set up to contain 1 row of 8 LEDs on a breadboard to show the frequency level for 1 frequency from the audio file.
 The LEDs are driven from the parallel output pins of two 4-bit shift registers(SN74LS194AN).
-The Arduino is responsible for providing the datain an appropriate format to the shift registers.
+The Arduino is responsible for providing the data in an appropriate format to the shift registers.

 ## Files in this Repository
 1. convertmp3towav.sh - bash script to help convert any mp3 file to wav file of sampling rate is 22050Hz; to be used by the python script